WHAT IS A K1?

 Designed by Paul Handley and stronger now than ever, with very competitive fleets across the UK and emerging fleets abroad.

-The K1 is a friendly class with competitive racing combining close tactical boat on boat racing with exciting performance in planing conditions.
+The K1 is a friendly class with competitive racing combining close tactical boat on boat racing with an exciting performance in planing conditions.

-The boat is ideal for all ages of helm, inland club waters or the sea, with the keel acting as a “perfect crew” equalising the physical exertion required.
+The boat is ideal for all ages of the helm, inland club waters or the sea, with the keel acting as a “perfect crew” equalising the physical exertion required.
 The performance has proved intriguing for expert helmsmen, yet it is stable enough to be kind to the clumsy novice.

 The K1 has an active and developing UK open meeting circuit, a National Championships alternating between inland and sea venues, you’ll never be short of good competition.

-A second hand boat is obviously cheaper and probably easier to get going!
+A second-hand boat is obviously cheaper and probably easier to get going!

 The K1 is a one-design keelboat.
 The fundamental objective of the class

 Earlier boats (the first 72) were built by Synthesize.
 Later boats are built Rondar and more recently (post number 151) by Ovington, but it was ensured (by using the same moulds) that all hulls are the same shape.
 Therefore no matter what age boat you purchase, the hull shape will be the same.
 This is despite other minor changes to rigging keel and sail supplier.
 The keel under the water is identical in all boats.
 Earlier boats had a different arrangement within the keel slot.